 Little Changes is honored to be a Women’s Voices for the Earth Book Selection.
 Women’s Voices for the Earth (WVE) is a national organization that works to eliminate toxic chemicals that harm women’s health.
 When buyers enter the promotional code “WVE” when purchasing Little Changes a portion of book sales to go WVE’s work empowering women to raise their voices for the right to live in a healthy environment.

-Watch Little Changes Trailer
+Little Changes Reviews:

 I was worried that it was going to go all environmental, hippie, tree hugging craziness and I’m not into that.
 Instead – the author’s main goal is to have a healthier life for her and her children.
 She’s invested in having a healthier earth that will result in healthier food for her and her children.
 That I can agree with. —Read more at Jendi’s Journal Review of Little Changes